can1357/haruspex/README.md

   </p>
 </p>

 Haruspex is a project attempting to explore and audit the x86-64 instruction set by (ab)using speculative execution and certain low-level performance counters Intel CPUs provide mainly for the identification of undocumented opcodes and deducing the pipeline properties of each instruction.
+You can find the article explaining the methodology [here](https://blog.can.ac/2021/03/22/speculating-x86-64-isa-with-one-weird-trick/).

 - `/analysis` contains the Node.js server responsible for reducing the dataset and serving it as an interactive table, which you can find live at [haruspex.can.ac](https://haruspex.can.ac)
   .